 - Is every Stranger 100% Het Clown?

-So what do we know for sure, Stranger acts like dominant.
 Based on the global interest and knowing it at least acts like dominant, we decided to release the gene.
-In 2016 we let go 10 females worldwide and as we speak we are working on the second release.
-This release is max 7 females only.
-We decided to let go females only first, to give the project more time to keep it exclusive the upcoming years.
+In 2016 we released 10 females.
+We decided to let go females first only, to give the project more time and to keep it exclusive the upcoming years.
 This also gives us time to try to prove Stranger not only acts like dominant but also if there would be a "Super".
-We hope to answer this question in 2017, we made several Stranger ( combo ) to Stranger pairings and have seen locks already.
+We hope to answer this question in season 2018, we made several Stranger ( combo ) to Stranger pairings and have seen locks already.
 With some luck we will find the answers to our open question soon.
 Besides that we have 2 Stranger males breeding which have a different look than expected and they are offspring from the original Clown ( Stranger mother ) x Butter Pastel Stranger Clown.
 So there is a possibility these are Supers, hope we can prove that.

 When more news is available we will add it to this page.